freenas/freenas-docs/userguide/services.rst

    Connecting Using Filezilla

-The messages within the client indicate that the FTP connection is successful.
-The user can now navigate the contents of the root folder on the remote site—this is the pool or dataset that was specified in the FTP service configuration.
-The user can also transfer files between the local site (their system) and the remote site (the
+The messages within the client indicate the FTP connection is successful.
+The user can now navigate the contents of the root folder on the remote site.
+This is the pool or dataset specified in the FTP service configuration.
+The user can also transfer files between the local site (their system) and the remote site (the %brand% system).
-%brand% system).

 .. _FTP in chroot: